 \subsection{Multi-Attribute Manipulation}

-In the above comparison, all the results are obtained by editing one single attribute while keeping other attributes unchanged.
-But in fact, it is also very easy for our method to support editing multiple attributes simultaneously.
-Specifically, we directly add all the $\Delta\bm{w}^i$ onto the original latent code $\bm{w}_s$ for each attribute $i$ involved and then feed the edited latent code into the finetuned StyleGANv2 to generate the final result.
-In \Fref{fig:multi_att_rst}, we provide three representative results of editing two to four attributes simultaneously.
-But for the baseline method StyleRig and PIE, they only support editing multiple attributes in an incremental way (one by one).
-The underlying reason is that they cannot disentangle each attribute very well and the latent code change for different attributes will interfere with each other.
-In contrast, our disentangled attribute-latent mapping greatly reduces the overlapping between attributes, which makes it possible to achieve multi-attribute manipulation without introducing significant interference.
+While all results in the experiments above are obtained by editing a single attribute while keeping others unchanged, our method actually supports simultaneous editing of multiple attributes.
+Specifically, we directly add all the latent code changes $\Delta\bm{w}^i$ onto the original code $\bm{w}_s$ for each involved attribute $i$, and then feed the edited latent code into the finetuned StyleGAN2 to generate the final result.
+In Fig.~\ref{fig:multi_att_rst}, we show three representative cases of editing two to four attributes.
+However, the baseline methods of StyleRig and PIE only support editing multiple attributes sequentially since they cannot disentangle each attribute very well and the latent code changes for different attributes interfere with each other.
+In contrast, our disentangled attribute-latent mapping significantly reduces the overlapping between attributes, making it possible to achieve multi-attribute manipulation without introducing significant interference.